Americans waste an estimated 150 billion pounds of food a year. A lot of it comes from supermarkets and other retailers.

 Two-day-old bread and other baked goods are also removed from the shelves by day's end, and frozen.

-At 6 a.m. the following morning, store manager Emily Bowman does the same thing in the produce department.
-She removes all packaged goods that are dated today, and checks out the fresh fruits and vegetables.
+At 6 a.m. the following day, store manager Emily Bowman does the same thing in the produce department.
+She removes all packaged goods that are dated today and checks out the fresh fruits and vegetables.
 Some yellow squash with brown spots on the skin catches her eye.

 "It's still very flexible.
 It still has a good texture to it, but it's not quite as eye-appealing to someone that is looking to get it at its peak," she says, adding that customers have certain expectations about how food should look.